Va1p3n/OU4-DOA/README.md

 search.

 ## graph.c
-This implementation will be made using a connection matrix.
+This implementation will be made using a adjacency matrix.

 ## graph2.c
 This implementetion will be made using a dynamic datatype.
 Table?